potocpav/activity-tracker/README.md

 ### 3.2.0 (Time input update)

+- [x] More compact date inputs
+- [x] Replace Date picker with a native widget
+- [x] Add Time picker to hourly time units, remove timer there
 - [ ] Keyboard avoidance in Edit Activity and other screens
-- [x] More compact date inputs
 - [ ] Chart mode where every data point is displayed
-- [ ] Replace Date picker with a native widget
-- [ ] Add Time picker to hourly time units, (probably) remove timer there

 ### 3.1.0